-This post explains how you can use Safyr® to start to build an inventory of personal data for GDPR from a Salesforce system and then to share that information; in this case in an Excel spreadsheet.
+This post explains how you can use Safyr® for Salesforce to start to build an inventory of personal data for GDPR from a Salesforce system and then to share that information; in this case in an Excel spreadsheet.
 The process would be similar for SAP, Oracle or Microsoft packages.

 Background: One of the early tasks on the road to compliance with the GDPR is to identify where Personal Data items are located across an organisations’ data sources.
 These can be manual or IT systems.
 The results are likely to be documented in some form of central storage area.
 This could be as simple as a spreadsheet, in house designed database or purchased in the form of a Data Catalogue or Governance platform.